RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 Follow the of the steps for :ref:`generating ssh keys on macOS <generate-ssh-keys-mac>` except in the first step use any terminal application that is available on your laptop.
+Once your keys are generated you will need to copy the contents of your public key to the desired server.
+See :ref:`copy-ssh-keys-macos`.

 .. _generate-ssh-keys-windows-powershell: